 Procurement / Supply Chain Initiatives

-In 2019-2020, invested $500,000 with local Community Development Financial Institutions (CDFIs) to provide loans to advance nonprofit housing and community development projects.
-Together with West Side United, leveraged these funds to attract other investors, bringing total funds to $6 million in 2020.
+Lurie Children's has invested $1 million in Community Development Financial Institutions (CDFIs) to provide loans to advance nonprofit housing and community development projects.
+Together with West Side United, we leveraged these funds to attract other investors, bringing total funds to $8.1 million in 2021.

 Community Benefit Investment